tatsu-lab/alpaca_eval/README.md

 </details>

-If you want to make a new leaderboard in one go (rather than multiple `alpaca_eval` calls), for your desired evaluation set and evaluators, you can use the following:
+If you want to make a new leaderboard using a single command (rather than multiple `alpaca_eval` calls), for your desired evaluation set and evaluators, you can use the following:

 ```bash